wgcban/ChangeFormer/README.md

 `list`: contains `train.txt, val.txt and test.txt`, each file records the image names (XXX.png) in the change detection dataset.

-### Links to download processed datsets used for train/val/test
+### :point_right: Links to download processed datsets used for train/val/test

 You can download the processed LEVIR-CD and DSIFN-CD datasets by the DropBox through the following here: